Vom1124/SystemdService/README.md

     #ros2 run rgb_camera rgb_grab

 The ExecStart command in the example (II) requires "/bin/bash -lc" to ensure a self-contained login shell is used such that all other install modules and packages are available to the shell.

+Once the Systemd service is created, following steps are then used to start at boot up.

+    systemctl --user daemon-reload
+    systemctl --user enable <filename>.service

+To start/stop the service, the following commands are used

+    systemctl --user start <filename>.service
+    systemctl --user stop <filename>.service

+If at all the service file is edited, make sure to disable the service first before enabling again.
+The order is critical.

+    systemctl --user disable <filename>.service
+    systemctl --user daemon-reload
+    systemctl --user enable <filename>.service